The ABCs of How to Home Preschool

 On trips where we’ve driven for awhile and are finally close to where we’re going, I often say, we’re only 3 minutes away.
 If we count to 60 three times, we’ll be there!
 Then I count aloud and let them count along with me.
 Here’s a list of 26 Things to Talk about in the Car.

 My favorite math tool to use for counting is the abacus.
-I love it because it’s all one piece and not 100 loose pieces that can mysteriously end up all over the place if you know what I mean.
+I love it because it’s all one piece and not 100 loose parts that can mysteriously end up all over the place…if you know what I mean.
 Typically once a day or a couple of times a week, we grab our abacus and count by 1s to 100 on it.
 Sometimes I move the beads, sometimes one kid or the other does it, or sometimes they alternate sliding the beads as we say the numbers.
 It has made a HUGE difference in their counting and understanding of numbers.
 Recently, we’ve started skip counting using it, too.
 We’ll slide 5 or 10 beads at a time and count by 5s or 10s.
+And we even use it for practicing patterns.
 Here’s an abacus on Amazon.

 I have always done this kind of “math talk” with my two.
 My youngest is very good at counting, and my oldest has gotten so good at the addition and subtraction parts that I have started asking him things like “what’s 2 + 2?” to help prepare him for more abstract mathematical thinking.
 Sadly, he quit responding to me when I would ask him questions.
 One day not long ago, I asked him what 5+2 was while waiting in the car for his dad to run into a store.
 Once again I was met with silence.
 Then he said rather thoughtfully, “How about this one?
 If I had 5 pieces of candy and then got 2 more but then I ate one, I’d have 6.”